China's Xi seeks expanded role for Shanghai Cooperation Organization at Tianjin summit

 Putin arrived for the summit Sunday and will attend the parade Wednesday.
 Modi will not stay for the parade.

-North Korean leader Kim Jong Un, who is not attending the SCO summit, will be present for the military parade, along with the leader of Myanmar's military government, Senior Gen. Min Aung Hlaing.
+North Korean leader Kim Jong Un, who did not attend the SCO summit, will be present for the military parade, along with the leader of Myanmar’s military government, Senior Gen. Min Aung Hlaing.

 Putin spoke to Xi on Sunday, ahead of the bilateral talks the two were scheduled to hold Tuesday.
 He updated the Chinese leader on the Russia-U.S. talks on the Ukraine war which were held in Alaska last month.

-He said Russia, alongside its Chinese partners, supports the reform of the International Monetary Fund and the World Bank.
+Russia, alongside its Chinese partners, supports the reform of the International Monetary Fund and the World Bank, he said.

 “It is essential to end the use of finance as an instrument of neocolonialism, which runs counter to the interests of the global majority,” Putin said.